Red Sox vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Cole will look to finish five or more innings for the 14th start in a row.
+- German has two starts in a row of five innings or more.

-- In 13 appearances this season, he has finished four without allowing an earned run.
+- He has finished one appearance without allowing an earned run in 11 chances this season.

 |Opponent